Virtomize/uii-go-api/CONTRIBUTING.md

 To make changes to an existing Pull Request, make the changes to your local branch.
 Add a new commit including those changes and push them to your fork.
-The Pull Requests will automatically updated by GitHub.
+The Pull Requests will be automatically updated by GitHub.

 ```
 $ git add files/changed
 $ git commit
 $ git push origin example-branch
 ```
-**Approvement and Changes**
+**Approval and Changes**

 Whenever a contributor reviews a Pull Request they may find specific details that they would like to see changed or fixed.
 These may be as simple as fixing a typo, or may involve substantive changes to the code you have written.